 - Imaging systems for medical and industrial applications

-The Institute for Digital Communications currently has a number of research themes:
+The Institute for Imaging, Data and Communications currently has a number of research themes:

 The institute also leads ERPE activities in these areas.